-So you are about to purchase a new home and have decided you would rather build it from start to finish, instead of buying a pre-built one.
+So, you are about to purchase a new home in Edmonton and have decided you would rather build it from start to finish, instead of buying a pre-built one.
 That is a great decision; building your home yourself is one of the best ways to maximize the benefits of owning a home.

 A custom home is adapted to the needs, preferences, and lifestyle of it’s owner, rather than the owner adjusting to the constraints of the home.
 A custom home is a true reflection of you, that can be tailored to your desired floor plans, additional options in the home, and your choice of paint and interior finishes, with the guidance with an experienced interior designer.